DOP

 Volunteers have the opportunity to receive comprehensive training in key areas of the Mass, including:

-Minister of the Word: Participants learn about the importance of proclaiming the Word of God at Mass, When reading during Mass, the reader should have an awareness that Word of God is living and active.
+Minister of the Word: Participants learn about the importance of proclaiming the Word of God at Mass.
+When reading during Mass, the reader should have an awareness that the Word of God is living and active.
 Participants acquire knowledge of the origins of the ministry, its liturgical principles and how to properly prepare a scripture passage for reading in public.

 Extraordinary Minister of Holy Communion: Participants wishing to become Ministers of the Eucharist learn about the meaning of ministry in general, the Liturgy and Eucharistic Tradition.
 Serving in the ministry is given context within the structure and purpose of the Mass, especially the Communion Rite.